 When We Fight, We Fight To Win

-Carolyn Daley joined Power Rogers as an associate in 2006.
-Ms. Daley concentrates her practice in the areas of personal injury and wrongful death, including medical malpractice, automobile negligence, bicycle collisions, aviation negligence, products liability, premises liability, sexual assault, abuse and defamation.
+Carolyn Daley joined Power Rogers in 2006 concentrating her practice in all areas of personal injury, wrongful death matters, including medical malpractice, automobile accidents, trucking negligence, bicycle collisions, aviation accidents, products liability, premises liability, sexual assault, abuse, and defamation.
 Ms. Daley also prosecutes qui tam, commonly known as "whistleblower," actions for fraud committed against the United States, State of Illinois, and City of Chicago.

 Examples of settlements or verdicts obtained in cases handled by Ms. Daley include: